Questions about gender identity?

 Bottom line, gender just like sexuality isn’t binary.
 It’s a vast continuum.
 For example, you may have been born with a vagina, however identify as male, bi-gendered, gender queer, intersex, agendered or anything else that resonates with you.
 For a more comprehensive list of terminology, click HERE.

 Sometimes this can change the way we identify sexually but other times it doesn’t and that needs to be okay.
 Furthermore, who and what we are attracted to sexually, does not necessarily mean we are romantically or emotionally connected to.
 Check out the handy infographic below.

-And, if you would like to learn more about the subject of gender and sexuality, we invite you to schedule an appointment with one our counselors to further explore your own unique situation.
-We’d love to speak with you!
+And, if you would like to learn more about the subject of gender and sexuality, I invite you to schedule an appointment to further explore your own unique situation.
+I would love to speak with you!

-For a list of our favorite resources for Trans people click HERE.
+For a list of some of my favorite resources for Trans people click HERE.